John Randolph, 3rd Earl of Moray: Regency

 He was confined first at Nottingham Castle, and afterwards in the Tower of London.
 On 25 July 1340, he was removed to Windsor Castle.
 In 1341 he was exchanged for the Earl of Salisbury, a prisoner with the French, and Moray then returned to Scotland.

 Last battle

 In February 1346 he invaded England with David II of Scotland.
 At the Battle of Neville's Cross, outside Durham, on 17 October 1346 John, with Douglas, Knight of Liddesdale, commanded the right wing of the Scottish army.
 He was killed during the first English attack.

 He was married to Euphemia de Ross but the marriage was childless.
 On his death the earldom of Moray reverted to the Crown, but was later given to his nephew, John Dunbar.

+In balladry

+Rupert Ferguson suggests that John Randolph might have provided the inspiration for the attachment of the name Lord Randal to the father of the protagonist in the ballad The Bonny Hynd.